SERGIOALOB/priceventsource/README.md

 ## Automatic tests

-Created one example of test for price event and api service.
-Run `docker-compose run --entrypoint=bash "service" /var/price_events/run-tests.sh`
+Created one example of test for price event service.
+Run `docker-compose run --entrypoint=bash priceevents /var/price_events/run-tests.sh`

 ## Local development env

 Developement enviroment can be created with `pipenv install`

-## "TODO":
+## "TODO"

+- Improve exception handling in database queries and communication with kafka
+- Add more unit test to increase coverage.
+Only one test has been included.